fadden/CiderPress2/README.md

    easy to integrate NuFX LZW or Squeeze compression into code that doesn't want the rest of the NuFX archive handling.
- - The file conversion library returns platform-agnostic objects that can be converted to PNG or RTF, rather than returning Windows-specific bitmaps and pre-formatted RTF.
+ - The file conversion library returns platform-agnostic objects that can be converted to TXT/RTF/PNG/CSV, rather than returning Windows-specific bitmaps and pre-formatted RTF.

 ### GUI Tool Development ###